Life as an International Early Years Teacher

 Furthermore, I have several platforms including this page to support international teachers:

-Thirdly, I have written a full guide on how to find an international teaching job, complete the move and continue to thrive in the placement.
+I’ve written a full guide on how to find an international teaching job, complete the move and continue to thrive in the placement.
+You can access videos of the content here (Part 1 and Part 2).

-A further resource I can recommend is WomenEd.
-I created WomenEd Taiwan and they are a fantastic resource for teachers, especially those aspiring for leadership roles.
+I highly can recommend is WomenEd.
+The grass-roots charity are a fantastic resource for teachers, especially those aspiring for leadership roles.
+You can access the international CV clinic webinars here and here.

 Top Education Influencer (37) awarded by ISC Research